Skip to content

 They Served With Honor

-Since its inception in 1845, twenty one of Orange County’s finest have lost their lives in the line of duty.
+Since its inception in 1845, twenty two of Orange County’s finest have lost their lives in the line of duty.
 Let us never forget their courageous commitment to duty and their service to the citizens of Orange County.
 We will always remember the sacrifice they and their families have made to ensure the safety and security of our community.

 Field Service Officer David Grassi